Ometria/ometria.ios_sdk/README.md

 trackProductListingViewedEvent(listingType: String?, listingAttributes: [String: Any]?)
 ```

+The `listingType` parameter can be any string the client chooses (currently has no effect, but helps us and the client to see what kind of listing page the user viewed).
+We recommend setting this to "category" for example for category pages or "search" for a search results page.
+The `listingAttributes` parameter should be an object that consists of 2 fields:
+* "type" which should be an attribute that exists in the Ometria database.
+For example "shoe-colour".
+* "id" which should be an attribute their_id that exists in the Ometria database.
+For example "red".

+Both "id" and "type" are needed to correctly specify attributes.

 #### Screen viewed

 Tracking a visitor’s independent screen views helps us track their engagement with the app, as well as where they are in a journey.